NaLaDcP/mayio/README.md

 ## License

-(This project currently has no license file in the repository.
-Add one if you intend to publish.)
+This project is licensed under the MIT License.